deepennyway/weavers-almanac/src/appendix/forest-of-fragments.md

 _And darkness over all prevails, if hands are cut from a single touch._

 _A fog will settle where once was clear, and in the darkness, shades appear._

 _They’ll lurk in sleepers’ corner’s sight, shambling figures from the dead of night._

 _For what is held is theirs to own, a trade for pleasant dreams they’ve shown._

-_A theft will lead to trickery, bonds broken - you’ll hear the shatter._
+_A theft will lead to trickery, bonds broken—you’ll hear the shatter._

-_Try to escape, to run, and hide - for nought, it will not matter._
+_Try to escape, to run, and hide—for nought, it will not matter._

 _Ahead of you, your frantic gaze, the forest grows into a maze,_